lyngon/redgrease/README.md

 # RedGrease
-Simple helper package for auto completion of RedisGears stuff, like for example 'GearsBuilder' and its functions.
+Simple package to facilitate development of Redis Gears Python scripts.

+RedGrease currently consists of the followinig:
+- A helper package `redgrease.runtime` that contains the standard redisgears script functions (e.g. `GearsBuilder`, `GB`, `atomic`, `execute`, `log` etc), but that provide auto completion and type hints during development, and does not clash with the actual runtime.
+- Syntactic sugar for various things like 'magic' values and strings, like the different reader names (e.g `redgrease.Reader.CommandReader`), trigger modes (e.g. `redgrease.TriggerMode.AsyncLocal`) and log levels (e.g. `redgrease.LogLevel.Notice`).
+- **[Coming Soon]** A simple Redis client `redgrease.client.Redis` extended with pythonic functions, mapping closely (1-to-1) to the Redis Gears command set (e.g. `RG.PYEXECUTE`, `RG.GETRESULT`, `RG.TRIGGER`, `RG.DUMPREGISTRATIONS` etc)
+- **[Comming Later]** A remote GearsBuilder, inspired by the official [redisgears-py](https://github.com/RedisGears/redisgears-py) client, but with some differences.
+- **[Maybe Sometime]** Other useful functions.
+Suggestions appriciated.

-The package is mainly intended to aid development of Gears scripts, and it is not required to be installed in the Redis Gears Runtime, although it may be the most convenient approach.
+Note that the RedGrease package is primarily intended to aid development of Gears scripts, and can be useful even if it is not installed in the Redis Gears Runtime, although it may be the most convenient approach.

+There is also **[soon]** a 'watcher' script / Docker container that continously monitors a set of directories containing Redis Gears scripts and automatically 'executes' them on a Redis Gear instance if it detects modifications.
+The purpose is to streamline development of 'trigger-style' Gear scripts by providing a form of hot-reloading functionality.
+The watcher

 ## Installation
 ### Development Environment